zbyte64/docker-build-from-s3/README.md

 Building From URL
 =================

-Downloads a tarball representing a git source tree.
+Downloads a tarball representing a bare git source tree.

 Environment variables: